mida-project/meta/README.md

 In this project, we are interested to develop a new assistant (i.e. a system that will provide diagnosis support as a second opinion), for other human tissues, besides the breast.
 This will embrace other anatomies such as the aorta, spinal column, epicardial fat, body fat, heart, lungs, and muscle.

+## Research

+Like the fact that these projects are research projects, we underline and ask for the support of our noble scientific community to help us across the path.
+With this project, we hope to provide valuable information regarding our research topics and theories.
+Also, you can follow and support our project on [ResearchGate](https://www.researchgate.net/project/Medical-Imaging-Diagnosis-Assistant).

 ## Introduction

 Medical Imaging Diagnosis Assistant (MIDA) Project involves the collaborative effort of two Portuguese Research Institutions: [ISR](http://welcome.isr.tecnico.ulisboa.pt/)/[IST](http://tecnico.ulisboa.pt/) and [ITI](https://iti.larsys.pt/).
 This project proposes the development of a methodology for breast detection and cancer targeting using *AI-Assistance* for Medical Imaging (MI) technologies.
 In short, it will be the development of an *Assistant* for the diagnosis of cancer pathologies based Medical Imaging (MI) technologies.